Healthy Ageing

 Innovation Project 1 & 2

-The minor additionally prepares you to cooperate in international, multidisciplinary teams by executing a real project about a health problem in an international context.
-Within this integral task, which makes up the core of the minor, you will develop a health solution for a Global Health problem in a group setting.
-The project module is a compulsory component in the first period of the minor and runs for 10 weeks.
+The programme additionally prepares you to cooperate in international, multidisciplinary teams by executing a real project about a health problem in an international context.
+Within this integral task, which makes up the core of the programme, you will develop a health solution for a Global Health problem in a group setting.
+The project module is a compulsory component in the first period of the programme and runs for 10 weeks.
 This allows you to work together in small groups, following the stages of the design thinking approach to find an innovative solution to a real life problem.

 Assessment: Product/ report/ presentation